wuyang1002431655/tango_with_django_19/manuscript/chapter-git.md

 Next, we'll be looking at how to [get your Git workspace set up and ready to go](#section-git-setup).
 We'll also [discuss the basic workflow](#section-git-workflow) you should use when using Git.

 ## Setting up Git {#section-git-setup}

+We assume that you've got Git installed with the software to go.
+One easy way to test the software out is to simply issue `git` to your terminal or Command Prompt.
+If you don't see a `command not found` error, you're good to go.
+Otherwise, have a look at how to install Git to your system.

+I> ### Using Git on Windows
+I> Like Python, Git doesn't come as part of a standard Windows installation.
+However, Windows implementations of the version control system can be downloaded and installed.
+You can download the official Windows Git client from the Git [website](http://git-scm.com/download/win).
+The installer provides the `git` command line program, which we use in this crash course.
+You can also download a program called *TortoiseGit*, a graphical extension to the Windows Explorer shell.
+The program provides a really nice right-click Git context menu for files.
+This makes version control really easy to use.
+You can [download TortoiseGit](https://code.google.com/p/tortoisegit/) for free.
+Although we do not cover how to use TortoiseGit in this crash course, many tutorials exist online for it.
+Check [this tutorial](http://robertgreiner.com/2010/02/getting-started-with-git-and-tortoisegit-on-windows/) if you are interested in using it.
+I>
+I> We recommend however that you stick to the command line program.
+We'll be using the commands in this crash course.
+Furthermore, if you switch to a UNIX/Linux development environment at a later stage, you'll be glad you know the commands!

 Setting up your Git workspace is a straightforward process.
 Once everything is set up, you will begin to make sense of the directory structure that Git uses.
 Assume that you have signed up for a new account on [GitHub](https://github.com/) and [created a new repository on the service](https://help.github.com/articles/create-a-repo) for your project.
 With your remote repository setup, follow these steps to get your local repository and workspace setup on your computer.
 We'll assume you will be working from your `<workspace>` directory.